enkomio/shed/README.md

 overview of which information are stored once that the malware is executed.

 _Shed_ is able to:
+* Inject a .NET Assembly in a remote process (both managed and un-managed)
 * Extract all objects stored in the managed heap
 * Print strings stored in memory
 * Save the snapshot of the heap in a JSON format for post-processing